Enjoy sex like you used to

 Sexual stimulation that would normally produce a response, such as your partner physically stimulating your penis, won’t have as much of an effect.

-While masturbation doesn’t directly cause ED, if you masturbate shortly before you plan to have sex, it’s possible that your refractory period could affect your sexual performance.
+While masturbation doesn’t directly cause ED, if you masturbate shortly before you plan to have sex, it’s possible your refractory period could affect your sexual performance.

 Because of this, it’s important to know how often a man should ejaculate, plan ahead, and resist temptation if you’re going to spend some time with your partner later in the same day.

 A diverse variety of different health issues can cause or contribute to erectile dysfunction, from physical factors to psychological ones.
+Other causes of erectile dysfunction include health conditions that affect blood flow to the penis, certain habits and lifestyle factors, and psychological issues.

 Common physical causes of ED include: